Total Loss Settlement Negotiation: How to Get What Your Car Is Worth

 • Your vehicle had significant recent upgrades or repairs the insurer is ignoring

-• The valuation report contains clear data errors (wrong trim, wrong options, distant comps)
+• The valuation report contains clear data errors (wrong trim, wrong options, distant or flawed comps)

 • Negotiations have gone multiple rounds with no meaningful movement